What's new in Windows 10, version 1903 for IT Pros

 - Improved update orchestration to improve system responsiveness: This feature will improve system performance by intelligently coordinating Windows updates and Microsoft Store updates, so they occur when users are away from their devices to minimize disruptions.

 Windows Information Protection

-With this release, Windows Defender ATP extends discovery and protection of sensitive information with Auto Labeling.
+With this release, Microsoft Defender for Endpoint extends discovery and protection of sensitive information with Auto Labeling.